SysKitTeam/docs-point/releases/data-center/syskit-point-2025-2/point-2025-2-90-release-note.md

 * **Fixed the Microsoft 365 Archive action** for Microsoft 365 Groups.
   * Users with the SharePoint Admin role can now successfully archive Microsoft 365 Groups even when not listed as group owners.

+* **Fixed an issue** that didn't include the Details and Error columns on the Actions report when exporting it to Excel.

+* **Fixed an issue** where Microsoft Team Owners who were not also Site Admins could not perform the expected actions in Syskit Point to resolve security & compliance vulnerabilities.
+  * The **Add users with Full Control** setting needs to be enabled for the Syskit Point Collaborators role to ensure that collaborators who are Team owners can access Syskit Point and resolve their tasks.

+* **Fixed the issue** where the Storage sync job would sync storage data based on the last sync time instead of when the sync was last successful.

+* **Fixed a bug** with the File Storage Details report that caused the File Details columns to not load data correctly when viewing files Older than 6 months.

 * **Fixed the bug** that caused deleted policies to appear in the filter for the Applied Policies column on the Overview screen reports.

 * **Syskit Point now automatically assigns tasks to Syskit Point Admins** if a defined fallback user is no longer active.